branilson/ina226_mbed_library/README.md

 > Tested on ST STM32 evaluation boards Nucleo_L432KC and Nucleo_F746zg.

 > This program is free software.
-Licensed under the terms of the GPL version 3 from the Free Software Foundation.
+Licensed under the terms of the BSD License.

 **Use**